MuhammadFarag/hello-go/README.md

 ```

 ### Methods
-Let's create a simple type, `account` which has one field `money`, we will create a one method `add` which will add some money to the account.
+Let's create a simple type, `account` which has one field `money`, we will create one method `add` which will add some money to the account.

 ```go
 type account struct {